Freakers/L1TOS/README.md

 <H1>L1TOS Consolidated Feed Reader
 Technical Overview Documentation
 Date: September 5, 2019				Version: 1.0</H1>
-Overview
+<H2>Overview</H2>
-This documentation is a high level overview of the L1TOS (Level 1 and Time Of Sale) consolidated feed reader and describes how to install, run, and modify the trade utility.
+<p>This documentation is a high level overview of the L1TOS (Level 1 and Time Of Sale) consolidated feed reader and describes how to install, run, and modify the trade utility.
 This utlity was written to give traders a tool to make better trading decisions.
-This tool consolidates the Level 1 quotes (L1) with all Time of Sale (TOS) trade transactions and keeps a running tally on how many trades where traded at the current L1 bid price and how many trades where traded at the current L1 ask price within a given 1 minute time interval.
+This tool consolidates the Level 1 quotes (L1) with all Time of Sale (TOS) trade transactions and keeps a running tally on how many trades where traded at the current L1 bid price and how many trades where traded at the current L1 ask price within a given 1 minute time interval.</p>
 The L1TOS allows a trader to see the current trading sentiment and if it is biased towards buyers or sellers which allows the trader to quickly identify a trading bias in fast changing markets such as the S&P500 or highly active stocks within the NYSE and Nasdaq Stock Exchange.
 The L1TOS consolidated feed reader is trade utiliy wrtitten in Python using the PProApi and the Ralota trading platform.
 The use of the utlity is fairly simple and just requires a simple installation process and configuration to get you up and running.
 Before you can use this utlity please ask your trader manager to enable the PProApi on your trading account.
 It will take about 24 four hours to activate (1 to 2 Days).